Monday, May 31, 2010

 They both assured us and directed us

---the road to the LEFT--
+to take --the road to the LEFT--

 All I can say is...thank God (Did I say that??!)